github/codeql/docs/language/learn-ql/python/pointsto-type-infer.rst

 Pointer analysis and type inference in Python
 =============================================

 At runtime, each Python expression has a value with an associated type.
-You can learn how an expression behaves at runtime using type-inference classes from the standard CodeQL library.
+You can learn how an expression behaves at runtime by using type-inference classes from the standard CodeQL library.

-This topic contains worked examples of how to write queries using the standard CodeQL library classes for Python type inference.

 The ``Value`` class
 --------------------